FrendsPlatform/FrendsTemplates/Templates/CRMs/Zoho CRM/Zoho CRM - Exchange grant token for refresh token/long-description.md

 This template assumes that the following prerequisites are in place:

+- The client ID and client secret for Zoho are available.
+- It is known which domain your Zoho instance is in, e.g., EU or America.
 - The grant token has been created in the [Zoho API console](https://api-console.zoho.com/) and has a scope that matches all required use cases.

 # Implementation and Usage Notes